tjavaheripour/School_District_Analysis/README.md

   - Scores by school type

-      Thomas High School is a charter school, so as we see the scores based on school type was not affected by the change in the 9th grade class data
+      Thomas High School is a charter school and our analysis shows that this school type’s scores were not affected by the change in the 9th grade class data of Thomas High School.
     - Scores after school type
     - ![Before school type.png](https://github.com/tjavaheripour/School_District_Analysis/blob/main/Resources/After%20school%20type.PNG)